 The Ministry of Education, Culture, Sports, Science, and Technology (MEXT) offers scholarships to international teachers.
 The scholarship is available to conduct research on school education at designated Japanese universities.

 Its aim is to foster human resources who will become bridges of friendship between the scholarship recipient’s country and Japan through study in Japan and who will contribute to the development of both countries and the wider world.

 Application deadline: January 26, 2018

-Course Level: The grant is available for teachers
+Course Level: The scholarship is available for teachers

-Study Subject: The grant is awarded in the fields offered by the university.
+Study Subject: The scholarship is awarded in the fields offered by the university.